-A word about public transport.
-The commonest mode of transport are the city buses.
-They are cheapest mode of commuting within the City.
+While considering Kochi budget travel tips, The commonest mode of transport is the city bus.
+They are the cheapest mode of commuting within the City.
 The buses are known for being notorious and will not hesitate to break traffic rules in the absence of a traffic constable.
-These buses are generally painted red in colour and are very easily identifiable.
-The draw back with these buses are, the destination boards are depicted in the local language (Malayalam), and thus a commuter has to ascertain the destination, before boarding the bus.
+These buses are generally painted red in color and are very easily identifiable.
+Vypeen is a long thin island that trails the coast from Kochi northwards.

-Followed by this, are the tuk tuks locally known as auto rickshaws.
-They are plenty of them criss crossing the city.
-The only draw back with them is that, their charges are on the higher side.
-Although, the Transport department of Kerala has fixed the official rate, the drivers are reluctant to commute passengers on the official tariff.
-It would be rare to find any tuk tuk plying at less than Rs.
+Followed by this, are the tuk-tuks locally known as auto-rickshaws.
+They are plenty of them crisscrossing the city.
+The only drawback with them is that their charges are on the higher side.
+Although the Transport Department of Kerala has fixed the official rate, the drivers are reluctant to commute passengers on the official tariff.
+It would be rare to find any tuk-tuk plying at less than Rs.
 20/- a kilometer.
 This is the thumb rule fixed informally by them.

 ALSO SEE Is Kochi and Cochin the same?

-Cochin has a network of water ways as it has quite a few water channels.
-The travel using water ways is some cases is quick, cutting circuitous distances while traveling by road.
+Cochin has a network of waterways as it has quite a few water channels.
+The travel using waterways in some cases is quick, cutting circuitous distances while traveling by road.
 The popular water transport system covers destinations like Fort Kochi/Mattancherry to Ernakulam jetty, and could also be tried.
-The fares charged by “junkar service” is quite competitive and cheap.
-The junkar ferry has the capability of carrying both passengers and vehicles simultaneously.
+The fares charged by “junkar service” are quite competitive and cheap.
+The junker ferry has the capability of carrying both passengers and vehicles simultaneously.